-EA Conditions Responsible Party Condition 12 of the EA requires that the Final Site Layout Plan (SLP) be approved prior to commencement of The final SLP is submitted simultaneously to this EMPr by the EAP.
-Any specific conditions construction 19 . listed in the approval of the Final SLP will have to be implemented by the EPC.
-The approval of the final SLP must be attached in appendix D of this EMPr once it is approved.
-Condition 14 Requires that the Final EMPr be approved prior to commencement of construction.
-This EMPr is deemed to constitute the Final EMPr submitted for approval.
+EA Conditions Responsible Party Condition 12 of the EA requires that the Final Site Layout Plan (SLP) be approved prior to commencement of construction .
+The final SLP is submitted simultaneously to this revised EMPr by the EAP.
+Any specific conditions listed in the approval of the Final SLP will have to be implemented by the EPC.
+The approval of the final SLP must be attached in appendix C of this EMPr once it is approved.
+Condition 13 Requires that the Final EMPr be approved prior to commencement of construction and once approved must be implemented and adhered to.
+This EMPr is deemed to constitute the Revised EMPr submitted for approval.
 Any additional conditions/ requirements listed in the approval of this EMPr must be implemented by the EPC.
-The approval of the final EMPr must be attached in appendix D of this EMPr once it is approved.
-Condition 31 of the EA requires that written notice be given to the department at least 4 Days prior to the Holder of the EA 20 .
-This notification must include the date in which it is anticipated that the commencement of construction activities. activity will commence.
+The approval of the Revised EMPr must be attached in appendix C of this EMPr once it is approved.
+Condition 14 Requires that the Generic EMPr for Powerline and Substation Infrastructure must be approved prior to commencement of construction and once approved must be implemented and adhered to.
+The Revised Generic EMPr for substation infrastructure is appended to this EMPr (Appendix B).
+The approval of the Revised Generic EMPr for substation infrastructure must be attached in appendix C of this EMPr once it is approved.
+The Generic EMPr for Powerlines is not applicable to this project.
+Condition 32 of the EA requires that written notice be given to the department at least 14 Days prior to the commencement of construction activities.
+Holder of the EA .
+This notification must include the date in which it is anticipated that the activity will commence.